-Unexpected Comic Strip Creators: Johnny Gruelle
+Unexpected Comic Strip Creators - Johnny Gruelle

 Mr. Twee Deedle, Dolly, and Dickie